Mental Health Facilities Butler County, PA

 Family Pathways

-Family Pathways is a mental health clinic in Butler County, Pennsylvania, located at 100 Brugh Avenue, 16001 zip code.
-Family Pathways offers telemedicine/telehealth and outpatient treatment.
-Family Pathways provides activity therapy, group therapy and trauma therapy to adults, seniors 65 or older and young adults.
-Family Pathways also supports people requiring dual diagnosis treatment, people with PTSD and seniors or older adults.
-Some other services provided by Family Pathways include education services, suicide prevention services and family psychoeducation.
+Family Pathways is a mental health clinic in Butler County, PA, located at 100 Brugh Avenue, 16001 zip code.
+Family Pathways provides outpatient treatment and telemedicine/telehealth.
+Family Pathways offers activity therapy, individual psychotherapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+Family Pathways also supports clients referred from the court/judicial system, patients with eating disorders and transitional age young adults.
+More services at Family Pathways include suicide prevention services, therapeutic foster care and psychosocial rehabilitation services.

 Learn More